 The tracking configuration, tag, trigger and variables can be done in Google Tag Manager.
-The GTM container only needs to be exported as JSON file and imported on the server.
+The GTM container only needs to be exported as a JSON file and imported on the server.

 A synchronization via the Google Tag Manager API is planned.

-At this point just the Universal Analytics Tag with pageviews and events is supported.
-User-defined dimensions and metrics including Enhanced Ecommerce data can be transmitted.
+At this point, just the Universal Analytics Tag with pageviews and events is supported.
+User-defined dimensions and metrics, including Enhanced Ecommerce data, can be transmitted.